illya13/snakebattle/README.md

 # GA solver
 Intuition:
-- snake has a chromosome
+- snake has a chromosome that encodes its behaviour
 - chromosome is a sequence of 14 integer genes from 0 to 10 representing weight of each feature in total weight calculation
 - i.e. **weight = sum (w\[i\] * feature\[i\])**
 - fitness: average reward of a snake with a given chromosome in game environment